-It is TeliaSonera's duty to make the following information available:
+It is Telia's duty to make the following information available:

-- a) This CPS - b) Certificate revocation lists of revoked certificates - c) Issued CA certificates and cross certificates for cross-certified CAs
+- a) This CPS. - b) Certificate revocation lists of revoked certificates or revocation information via OCSP. - c) Issued CA certificates and cross certificates for cross-certified CAs.

-TeliaSonera may publish and supply certificate information in accordance with applicable legislation.
+Telia may publish and supply certificate information in accordance with applicable legislation.